-Martha was a guest teacher at the Roy Hart Theatre in Malerargues, France in 2001—is fluent in French—and has taught on the faculty of the Boston Conservatory and the Boston Ballet Summer Program, and Jose Mateo's Summer Ballet Program.
-Every year, she and her husband spend time in a special town in Provence (they have a home there that they rent to clients) where she loves to bike and cook.
+Martha has been a guest teacher at the Roy Hart Theatre in Malerargues, France—is fluent in French—and has taught on the faculty of the Boston Conservatory, the Boston Ballet Summer Program, and Jose Mateo's Summer Ballet Program.

 Bess is a classically trained dancer in both ballet and modern dance, and brings that background to her teaching.
 In dance, she has trained with the School of American Ballet, Joffrey Ballet School, Parsons Dance Company, performed with Ballet Theatre of Annapolis (now Ballet Theatre of Maryland), and was a member of Boston's internationally touring Snappy Dance Theater 2000-2007.
 Pilates helped Bess develop deep core strength and stay in top shape for partnering (lifting men!) and performing with Snappy.
 After managing an office and needing a career change, in 2003, Bess became certified in the classical style of Pilates through POWER PILATES®.
 She studied with veteran master trainers from New York City.
 In 2007, Bess became certified in Gyrotonic® exercise Level I, studying with Adrianna Thompson.
 Gyrotonic® exercise helped her find an even deeper awareness of her body and learn to move with strength and ease simultaneously, to not work so hard in the joints.